Hewlett-Packard: 2010–2012

 On April 28, 2010, Palm, Inc. and HP announced that the latter would buy the former for $1.2 billion in cash and debt.
 Adding Palm handsets to the HP product line created some overlap with the iPAQ series of mobile devices, but was thought to significantly improve HP's mobile presence as iPAQ devices had not been selling well.
 Buying Palm, Inc. gave HP a library of valuable patents and the mobile operating platform, webOS.
 On July 1, 2010, the acquisition of Palm, Inc. was finalized.
 Purchasing its webOS was a big gamble to build HP's own ecosystem.
 On July 1, 2011, HP launched its first tablet, HP TouchPad, which brought webOS to tablet devices.
 On September 2, 2010, HP won the bidding war for 3PAR with a $33 a share offer ($2.07 billion) that Dell declined to match.
 After HP acquired Palm Inc., it phased out the Compaq brand.

 On August 6, 2010, Hurd resigned amid controversy and CFO Cathie Lesjak assumed the role of interim CEO.
 Hurd had turned HP around and was widely regarded as one of Silicon Valley's star CEOs, and under his leadership, HP became the largest computer company in the world when measured by total revenue.
 He was accused of sexual harassment against a colleague, though the allegations were deemed baseless.
-The investigation led to questions concerning some of his private expenses and the lack of disclosure related to the friendship.
+The investigation led to questions concerning some of his expenses and the lack of disclosure related to the friendship.
 Some observers have argued that Hurd was innocent, but the board asked for his resignation to avoid negative public relations.

-Public analysis was divided between those who saw it as a commendable tough action by HP in handling expenses irregularities, and those who saw it as an ill-advised, hasty, and expensive reaction in ousting a remarkably capable leader who had turned the business around.
+Public analysis was divided between those who saw it as a commendable tough action by HP and those who saw it as an ill-advised, hasty, and expensive reaction, that ousted a capable leader who had turned the business around.
 At HP, Hurd oversaw a series of acquisitions worth over $20 billion, which allowed the company to expand into services of networking equipment and smartphones.
-HP shares dropped by 8.4% in after-hours trading, hitting a 52-week low with $9 billion in market capitalization shaved off.
+HP shares dropped 8.4% in after-hours trading, hitting a 52-week low with a $9 billion reduction in market capitalization.
 Larry Ellison publicly attacked HP's board for Hurd's ousting, stating that the HP board had "made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago".